Commonsense measures to prevent colds/coughs/flu:

 - If your child is in a high risk group (asthma, autoimmune or chronic illness, etc.)

-We wish all of you a very healthy winter season!
+We wish everyone a healthy winter season!